daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_beginnertutorial.md

 ## 1. Introduction

-OMNIA 3.0, a truly **Agile Development** and operation of **Management Information Systems**' platform, welcomes you aboard to its continuous development process: the User Experience.
+OMNIA 3.0, a truly **Agile Low-Code Development** and operation of **Management Information Systems**' platform, welcomes you aboard to its continuous development process: the User Experience.

 We do understand all your difficulties on how to build a **business management application** from ground zero.
 That's why **OMNIA** takes the pledge to **leverage and accelerate** the entire development process, providing a **simple**, **fast** and **responsive-by-default** platform.

 It's now time to judge our premises.
 To that end, we've just created a simple and intuitive tutorial based on an Order Management's example, guiding you throughout the **short-time period** of deploying all your inputs into a **business application**.

-**Start your 20-minute exercise on OMNIA Platform V.3.0!**
+**Start your 20-minute exercise on OMNIA Low-Code Development Platform!**

 ## 2. Prerequisites

 This tutorial assumes that you have created a OMNIA tenant, and are logged in as a user with modeling privileges to this tenant.

-If you do not have a tenant yet, please follow the steps of the [Tenant Creation tutorial](http://docs.numbersbelieve.com/omnia3_tenantcreation.html).
+If you do not have a tenant yet, please follow the steps of the [Tenant Creation tutorial](https://docs.omnialowcode.com/omnia3_tenantcreation.html).

 ## 3. Modeling an application